 Most Closure sections include reflective discussion prompts.
 Teachers may use these prompts for student journaling before or after sharing ideas in discussion.
-Another way to use journaling to reinforce concepts is to have a "new vocabulary" section where students record new words they learn throughout the curriculum.
+Another way to use journaling to reinforce these concepts is to have a "new vocabulary" section where students record new words they learn throughout the curriculum.
+When using the curriculum as a whole, keeping a journal dedicated to it is preferable.